express-rate-limit/express-rate-limit/readme.md

 ## Use Cases

-Depending on your use case, you may need to switch to a different [store](#store).
+Depending on your use case, you may want to switch to a different [store](#store).

 #### Abuse Prevention